Views Hai Van Pass Easyrider Travel Blog Vietnam

 Planning a Vietnam itinerary for 3 weeks can feel like a lot at first.
 Vietnam looks narrow on the map, but it is a long country and travel days are often longer than you expect.
 That is why I liked having a clear route before I arrived.
 I traveled from north to...

-To be honest I found out after I booked my plane ticket that I was traveling to Vietnam during the busiest festivity of the year TET, the Vietnamese Lunar New Year.
-I always escape the winter in the Netherlands in the period January to February.
-And exactly in this...
+To be honest, I only found out after booking my flight that I would be traveling through Vietnam during TET, the Vietnamese Lunar New Year.
+I usually escape the Dutch winter in January or February, which happens to be exactly the period when TET can take place.
+At...

-Two Days Mekong Delta and Can Tho Tour
+2-Day Mekong Delta and Can Tho Tour: My Experience

-Two Days Mekong Delta and Can Tho Tour
+2-Day Mekong Delta and Can Tho Tour: My Experience

 Memorable Ho Chi Minh City, Vietnam